1N4B0M9/Nawk/ROOM_SYSTEM.md

 # Room System Implementation

-This document describes the room system implementation for the NoAwkwardness real-time video/audio web app.
+This document describes the room system implementation for the NawkNawk real-time video/audio web app.

 ## Features